INCF/nineml-python/README.rst

 NineML (9ML) is a language for describing the dynamics and connectivity of neuronal network simulations (http://nineml.net).
-The language is defined as an object model, described in the NineML specification (http://nineml.net/specification), with a serializations to XML, JSON, YAML, Python Pickle, and HDF5.
+The language is defined as an object model, described in the NineML specification (http://nineml.net/specification).

-The NineML Python Library (9ML-Python) is a software library written in Python, which maps the NineML object model onto Python classes for convenient creation, manipulation and validation of NineML models, as well as handling their serialization to and f.
+The NineML Python Library (9ML-Python) is a software library written in Python, which maps the NineML object model onto Python classes for convenient creation, manipulation and validation of NineML models, as well as handling their serialization to and from XML, JSON, YAML, Python Pickle, and HDF5.

 Installation